Wood Lathes 101

 3. Never wear loose fitting clothing, tie long hair back.

-4. Hold turning tools securely on tool rest, always use a slower speed when starting until the piece is balanced.
+4. Hold tools securily on tool rest, start at a slower speed until material is balanced.

-6. Make sure material is fastened properly and securely in chuck or between centers.
+5. Make sure material is fastened properly in chuck or between centers.

-8. Keep tools sharp, never force a dull tool to do the job.
+7. Keep tools sharp, never force a dull tool to cut.

-10. Keep your eyes on the job, don't look away while cutting.
+9. Keep your eyes on the job, never look away while cutting.